Terms & Conditions

 9. CARE OF THE PROPERTY

 You are responsible for the property and are expected to take all reasonable care of its furniture, pictures, fittings and effects, in or on the property.
 You must leave them in the same state of repair, and in a reasonable clean and tidy condition at the end of the rental period.
 You must not use the properties for any dangerous, offensive, noxious, noisy, illegal or immoral activities or carry on there any act that may be a nuisance or annoyance to the owner or other neighbouring properties.
-Smoking is not allowed in any of the properties.
+Smoking, vaping and candles are not allowed in any of the properties.
+If smoking is detected in the building, then a charge for cleaning will be levied.
 Any damages will have to be paid for in full within seven days of notification.
 We recommend that you have insurance in place to cover this.

 10. DAMAGES & BREAKAGES